www.crexi.com - The Commercial Real Estate Exchange

 The cityscape of Downtown Nashville, Tennessee

-• More than 2 million reside in the Nashville-Davidson-Murfreesboro-Franklin metropolitan area.
+• More than 2.1 million people live in the Nashville-Davidson-Murfreesboro-Franklin metropolitan area.

-• The median age is 37.1, a little less than the figure in the US, according to data from CensusReporter.org.
+• The median age is 37, which is about 2 years younger than the overall figure in the US, according to data from CensusReporter.org.

-• The per capita income is $43,886, and the median household income is $80,034, which are both figures that are higher than the amounts in the US.
+• The per capita income is $47,263, and the median household income is $84,685, which are both figures that are about 10% higher than the amounts in the US.

 Nashville's Broadway district has many bars, venues, and late-night spots to catch live music